Skip to content

 A cosmetic serum should not be framed as repairing, healing, or treating the barrier.
 SKINEGA instead talks about barrier-friendly habits, comfort, and avoiding unnecessary routine friction.
 That language is more honest and more durable.

-Sensitive-skin shoppers often buy when a brand shows it knows when not to promise too much.
-SKINEGA can win that trust by making the routine feel smaller, calmer, and easier to patch test.
+People with reactive-looking skin often trust a brand that knows when not to promise too much.
+SKINEGA earns that trust by keeping the routine smaller, calmer, and easier to patch test.

 A calmer routine sequence